swentel/indieweb/README.md

 $config['imagecache_external.settings']['imagecache_directory'] = 'externals/' . date('Y') . '/' . date('m');

+Note that media in the notifications channel in microsub is never cached.

 ## 410 gone.

 This module exposes a Rabbit hole behavior plugin to return '410 Gone' response.
 This is useful when you want to delete